sendgrid/docs/source/API_Reference/Webhooks/event.md

 Any custom arguments that you include with an email sent through [v3 Mail Send]({{root_url}}/API_Reference/Web_API_v3/Mail/index.html) will also be included in your Event Webhook response.

-For example, if you were to include the following custom arguments in your payload to the v3 Mail Send endpoint:
+For example, if you were to include the following custom arguments in a personalization in your payload to the v3 Mail Send endpoint:

 {% codeblock lang:json %}
 {